Shegox/EvE-Shoppingcart/README.md

 Also is needed that you have php5-mysqlnd and php5-curl installed.

 You can setup the database though the sql.php file and thats it.
+You need to edit the login link found in the index.html to match your server and crest application.

 That's it!